 We will screen all adult patients who have documented COVID-19 receiving at least 10 L/min of oxygen independent of delivery system OR mechanical ventilation.
-We will exclude patients who have an indication for systemic use of corticosteroids, who have invasive fungal infection, who have known hypersensitivity to hydrocortisone, who are pregnant, who the clinical team has decided should not use invasive mechanical ventilation, and those in whom informed consent cannot be obtained.
+We will exclude patients who have an indication for systemic use of corticosteroids for other causes than COVID-19, who have invasive fungal infection, who have known hypersensitivity to hydrocortisone, who are pregnant, who the clinical team has decided should not use mechanical ventilation, and those in whom informed consent cannot be obtained.